 Beyond any doubt, the rise and growth of body acceptance movements is wonderful.

-Because nobody deserves to be treated poorly, stared at, discriminated, laughed at and ashamed for their appearance.
+Because nobody deserves to be treated poorly, stared at, discriminated, laughed at and shamed for their appearance.

 And that’s hurtful.
 And sad.
 No one should suffer like that.